Women live with incontinence, but it can be treated

 In the standard-care group, doctors waited for the patient to ask for help with her incontinence.

-A year later, 65 percent of the 153 women in the intervention group reported that their symptoms were less severe, researchers wrote in the journal Maturitas.
+A year later, 34 percent of the 105 women in the intervention group who completed the study reported that their symptoms were less severe, researchers wrote in the journal Maturitas.

 Most women had improved as a result of physical therapy and lifestyle changes, including limiting alcohol and coffee consumption, Visser said.